RomanKue/docs-example/docs/app-dev-handbook/app-configuration.md

           value: crypt.v1[atAkljasdjs/0==]
 ```

-To encrypt a value, run the `encrypt` workflow in you repository:
+To encrypt a value, run the `encrypt` workflow in your repository.

+There are two ways to do this, via the browser or via [`gh`](https://cli.github.com).
+For experts, the preferred way should be using `gh`, since there is no risk of caching secret data in the browser.

+### Encrypt in the Browser

 ![](../assets/actions-encrypt-workflow.png)